Simulated LSST Observations of Real Metre-scale Imminent Impactors: Introduction

 This increase in the number of known of NEOs should also result in an increase in the number of meteoroids observed prior to impacting the Earth.
 For example, recent work by \citet{Cheng26} finds that LSST would discover $\sim$80\% of large (D $>$ 140 m) impactors and $\sim$10\% of 10 - 20 m impactors, of a synthetic impactor population.

 Here, we ask: based on real fireball data, how many metre-scale impactors do we predict the LSST will observe and discover over its 10 year survey?

 In Section \ref{sec:data}, we describe the real fireball dataset, collected by U.S. Government sensors (USG; \citealt{Tagliaferri94}), and \texttt{Sorcha}, the LSST Solar System survey simulator (\citealt{Holman25, Merritt25}).
-Section \ref{sec:results} details our results from the simulated survey, describing which of the impactors are observed and linked by the current LSST pipelines.
-In Section \ref{sec:discussion}, we consider why some objects were/were not discovered before impact, make predictions for what the LSST will discover when it begins operations, and briefly consider the implications for meteoroid science and civil defence warning times.
+We perform one `best case' and one `realistic' survey, based on the colours of the input population.
+Section \ref{sec:results} details our results from the simulated `best case' survey, describing which of the impactors are observed and linked by the current LSST pipelines.
+In Section \ref{sec:discussion}, we discuss the more general outcomes of the survey and briefly consider the implications for meteoroid science and civil defence warning times.
+In Section \ref{sec:predictions}, we discuss a more `realistic' survey (based on input colours) and use that to make predictions for what the LSST will discover over the course of its 10 year operations.